-The maximum annual bag limit (excluding s g special urban archery season and state parks hunts) may include no more than 3 antlered bucks.
-Wildlife Management Areas and other Public Lands Special Regulations See page 9 for additional restrictions on hunting on public lands.
-Hillcrest WMA All deer season regulations are the same as private land in Hancock County except: Buck Firearms Season is closed.
-This area has a Special Muzzleloader Deer Season from November 23 - December 6 and during this period only muzzleloaders and crossbows may be used for hunting deer on the area.
+The maximum annual bag limit (excluding special urban arche ecial urban archery season and state parks hunts) may include no more than 3 antlered bucks.
+Wildlife Management Areas and other Public Lands Special Regulations See page 10 for additional restrictions on hunting on public lands.
+Hillcrest WMA All deer season regulations are the same as private land in Hancock County except: Buck Frearms Season is closed.
+This area has a Special Muzzleloader Deer Season from November 22-December 5 and during this period only muzzleloaders and crossbows may be used for hunting deer on the area.
 All Muzzleloader Season stamp requirements apply and harvested deer must be electronically registered as a Muzzleloader Season harvest.
-The annual antlered deer bag limit for Archery, Crossbow, Muzzleloader seasons and Mountaineer Heritage Season combined is one deer.
-The Antlerless Season is open October 22-25, November 23 - December 6 (only muzzleloaders and crossbows may be used during this period), December 10-13 and December 28-31.
-Prior application is required to hunt during the Antlerless Season and the Antlerless Season bag limit is one deer.
+The annual antiered deer bag limit for Archery, Crossbow, Muzzleloader seasons and Mountaineer Heritage Season combined is one deer.
+The Antierless Season is open October 21-24, November 22-December 5 (only muzzleloaders and crossbows may be used during this period).
+December 9-12 and December 28-31.
+Prior application is required to hunt during the Antierless Season and the Antierless Season bag limit is one deer.
 Class RM and RRM muzzleloader stamps are valid for either sex deer.
+One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
 Wilson Cove Deer Study Area All deer season regulations are the same as private land in Hardy County except: Buck Firearms Season is closed.
-This area has a Special Muzzleloader Deer Season from November 23 - December 6 and during this period only muzzleloaders and crossbows may be used for hunting deer on the area.
-All Muzzleloader Season stamp requirements apply and harvested deer must be electronically registered as a Muzzleloader Season harvest.
-The annual antlered deer bag limit for Archery, Crossbow, Muzzleloader seasons and Mountaineer Heritage Season combined is one deer.
-The Antlerless Season is open October 22-25, November 23 - December 6 (only muzzleloaders and crossbows may be used during this period), December 10-13 and December 28-31.
+This area has a Special Muzzleloader Deer Season from November 22- December 5 and during this period only muzzleloaders and crossbows may be used for hunting deer on the area.
+All Muzzleloader Season stamp requirements apply and har vested deer must be electronically registered as a Muzzleloader Season harvest.
+The annual antiered deer bag limit for Archery, Crossbow, Muzzleloader seasons and Mountaineer Heritage Season combined is one deer.
+The Antierless Season is open October 21-24, November 22-December 5 (only muzzleloaders and crossbows may be used during this period), December 9-12 and December 28-31.
 The RM and RRM muzzleloader stamps are valid for either sex deer.
-Green Bottom WMA All deer season regulations are the same as private land in Cabell/Mason counties except: Deer may only be hunted with bows, crossbows or muzzleloaders and the Antlerless Season is open October 22-25, November 23 - December 6, December 10-13 and December 28-31 and the Antlerless Season bag limit is one deer.
+One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
+Green Bottom WMA All deer season regulations are the same as private land in Cabell/Mason counties except: Deer may only be hunted with bows, crossbows or muzzleloaders.
 Class RM and RRM muzzleloader stamps are valid for either sex deer.
-All other WMAs and other Public Lands All regulations are the same as private land in the respective counties or portions thereof where the WMAs or other public lands are located.
+One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
+All other WMAs and other Public Lands, including the newly added areas to this group listed below: Becky Creek WMA Fox Forest WMA Handley WMA Huttonsville Farm WMA Kumbrabow State Forest Seneca State Forest All regulations are the same as private land in the respective counties or portions thereof where the WMAs or other public lands are located.
+One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).